 Misrepresentation or Fraud

 Outright misrepresentation or fraud is grounds to invalidate a contract.
 For example, one party knowingly passing off a Picasso forgery as authentic would count as blatant, fraudulent misrepresentation.
 However, if the seller believes the fake Picasso to be authentic, he is making an innocent misrepresentation, which may also be basis to void the contract.

 If you need help determining whether you're dealing with an illegal contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.